The College offers the resources you need to prepare for the General Educational Development (GED) tests.

 Preparation classes meet Monday through Thursday, for 2.5 hours each day, for eight weeks at the Main Campus, Northwest Regional Center and West Regional Center.
 Classes usually start in January, May and September.
 All classes are not offered every semester.

-You may register in person at Enrollment Services on Main Campus (1700 Spring Garden Street) or you can register online if you are paying by credit/debit card.
+You may register in person at Enrollment Services on Main Campus (1700 Spring Garden Street) or any of the College's three Regional Centers, or you can register online if you are paying by credit/debit card.

 - Eligibility: Adults at least 18 years of age who are not enrolled in a secondary school